uphop/voice-sentiment/README.md

 This is a simple sentiment analysis application, transcribing a real-time audio input from microphone into text using [Vosk](https://alphacephei.com/vosk/), and then running a sentiment analysis on that text with [TextBlob](https://textblob.readthedocs.io/en/dev/) and visualising [sentiment scores](https://www.quora.com/What-is-polarity-and-subjectivity-in-sentiment-analysis) - polarity (i.e. emotions expressed in a sentence) and subjectivity (which expresses some personal feelings, views, or beliefs).

-The project consists of of the following modules:
+The project consists of the following modules:
 * `voice-sentiment-app`: a React application, which captures audio stream from a microphone, streams audio chunks via a websocket to `speech-to-text-server` for transcribing, and then the transcribed text to `sentiment-assessment-server` to get sentiment scores.
 * `speech-to-text-server`: a Python-based server, which gets audio chunks from `voice-sentiment-app` via a websocket, and runs a STT (Speech-to-Text) transcription.
 * `speech-to-text-server`: a Python-based server, which gets transcribed text from `voice-sentiment-app` via a websocket, and runs a sentiment analysis.

-The following are key components and frameworks used:
+The following are key 3rd party components used:
 * [RecordRTC](https://recordrtc.org/) - used in `voice-sentiment-app` to capture audio input
 * [Vosk](https://alphacephei.com/vosk/) - used in `speech-to-text-server` for voice-to-text transcription
 * [TextBlob](https://textblob.readthedocs.io/en/dev/) - used for text sentiment analysis in `sentiment-assessment-server`